janverschelde/PHCpack/src/doc/source/refman.rst

 converted into a nested Horner form, for efficient evaluation.
 The directory ``Functions`` provides specific data structures to construct and evaluate the nested Horner forms.

+For polynomial systems of low degrees and dimensions, the change in data structure from a linked list of terms into a recursive array structure yields significant improvements on the memory access, in addition to the saved multiplications.
+For larger polynomial systems, methods of algorithmic differentiation are required, as provided in the directory ``Circuits``.

 Support Sets and Linear Programming
 -----------------------------------